 Stronger network defense with IronDefense

-With its proprietary behavioral analytics, which help map threat alerts in IronDefense to the intrusion cycle, and IronDome Collective Defense platform, IronNet publishes what is happening now on your network environment so you have the foresight into the future.
-This posture allows you to proactively defend against unknown threats by detecting anomalous behaviors.
+With its proprietary behavioral analytics, which help map threat alerts in IronDefense to the intrusion cycle, and IronDome.
+Collective Defense platform, IronNet enables your SOC team to adopt a truly dynamic defense.
 While NDR in general looks in the best hiding spots, IronNet analytics are smarter because they are better informed; stronger because they turn a flat, individual triad into a connected pyramid; and quicker to adapt to new threat information in real time.
-What's more, defending in a collaborative ecosystem like IronDome gives your firm early insights into threats against the financial sector at large, and even threats across other sectors that may be heading your way.

 Combining threat security analytics, operational analytics, and threat detection as a unified outcome allows detection and analysis at every step of the threat cycle.
 In this way, you can mature your cyber risk profile as close to "left of boom" as possible, while keeping your "right of boom" defensive posture strong and ready.

+StronNet

+Lean - Assess your ride 9 your d

+Your SOC.
+Multiplied.